fhiso/tsc-governance/vocabularies.md

 To this end, we define **vocabulary** be a set of *term*s paired with their well-defined meanings, and a **term** to be one such element of a vocabulary.
 These words are intended to evoke the idea of [controlled vocablary](https://en.wikipedia.org/wiki/Controlled_vocabulary) without specifying a closed or controlled character.

+> (Tony 2016-01-20) This introduction specifically talks about 'Controlled Vocabularies' but fails to mention the important notion of 'Partially Controlled Vocabularies' (i.e. extensible sets).
+Not all vocabularies will be extensible (same in STEMMA) but some absolutely must be.
+Maybe I read this section incorrectly but I would certainly want assurance, as a potential user of the standard, that extensibility of vocabularies is designed for.

 We recommend the following as pertains to *term*s.